Chiranjeevi2001/rv-superscalar-static-allignment/README.md

 ## 2.2.
 Verification with RISC-V Emulator

-Install the RISC-V emulator by running the following commands:
+Install the RISC-V emulator by running the following commands one after the other:

 ```bash
 git clone https://github.com/sysprog21/rv32emu